tanyasoni13/Neural_style_transfer/README.md

 ## Overview

-Neural style transfer is an optimization technique used to take three images, a content image, a style reference image, and the input image you want to transform.
-The goal is to manipulate the input image so that it matches the content of the content image and the style of the style reference image.
+In NST, the VGG19 network is used to extract features from two images: a content image and a style image.
+The VGG19 network, trained on a vast dataset, captures high-level content and style features across multiple layers.
+By minimizing a loss function that combines content loss and style loss, the algorithm iteratively updates a generated image to resemble the content of the first image with the style of the second.
 ## Requirements

 - Python 3.x